-It's unusual for a tire to "blow out" while you're driving, especially if you maintain your tires properly.
-See "Tires" in the Index.
+It's unusual for a tire to "blow out" while you're driving. especially if you maintain your tires properly.
+See Tires on page 5-55.
 If air goes out of a tire, it's much more likely to leak out slowly.

 If your vehicle has Extended Mobility Tires (EMT), you won't need to stop on the side of the road to change a flat tire.
 EMT tires can operate effectively with no air pressure.
 If you drive on a deflated EMT for 50 miles (80 km) or less and at speeds of 55 mph (90 km/h) or less, there is a good chance that the tire can be repaired.
-Contact the nearest authorized Chevrolet or Goodyear EMT servicing facility, as soon as possible, to have the flat tire inspected and repaired or replaced.
-For more information, see "Extended Mobility Tires" in the Index.
+Contact the nearest authorized Chevrolet or Goodvear EMT servicing facility, as soon as possible, to have the flat tire inspected and repaired or replaced.
+For more information, see Extended Mobility Tires (Except Z06) on page 5-61.